NazokatGayimova/capstone_support_chat/README.md

 # Volkswagen AI Support Chat

 An AI assistant to answer questions about Volkswagen documents and raise GitHub support tickets when needed.

-# Update trigger for Hugging Face deployment 🚀
-# Update trigger for Hugging Face deployment 🚀
-# Update trigger for Hugging Face deployment 🚀